Atos20/Rancid-Tomatillos/README.md

   #### Take 2
 - Login as a user

 When the user inputs the following crendntial, `name` 'diana', `email`'diana@turing@io', and `password` '111111'.
-The user is greeted with a welcomin message that shows the user that has logged in succesfully.
+The user is greeted with a welcoming message that shows to the user that has logged in succesfully.

   <img src="https://media.giphy.com/media/KhQN8qc4TjfDwykk6P/giphy.gif" height=auto width=75% alt="login"/>

    #### Take 3
 - Rate a movie

-The user can only reate a movie after it has logged in.The rating option is available to the user only after clickin on a movie card, this action directs the user to the `MoviePage` which displays more in depth details about the movie as well as more option to interact with.
+The user can only rate a movie after it has logged in.
+The rating option is available to the user only after clicking on a movie card, this action directs the user to the `MoviePage` component which displays more details about the movie selected.

 The raiting functionality located underneath the movie title, allows the user to rate a movie by using the dropdown menu and chossing a rate that ranges from 1 to 10.
-This personlized

   <img src="https://media.giphy.com/media/sL0UhvqrJ1m6xCvfJ3/giphy.gif" height=auto width=75% alt="rate movie"/>

    #### Take 4
 - Sorting movies by rating

-The viwer has the opportunity to interact with the applcation even if hasn't logged into the application. by the `All movies` title the user can select from the dropdown menu the options of `descending` or `ascending` to filter the movies.
+The viwer has the opportunity to interact with the appilcation even if hasn't logged in with the required credentials.
+Located by the `ALl movies` title the user can select from the dropdown menu two option to filter all movies.

   <img src="https://media.giphy.com/media/X2BM1bJ3vASKcc7AHu/giphy.gif" height=auto width=75% alt="sort movie by rating"/>

    #### Take 5
 - Display Movie Page with trailer

-The user or viwer can click on any movie card and when doing so the home page is directed to the movie page containing adittional information about the movie.
-It also display the all movie trailers associated with the movie that was clicked.
+The user can click on any movie card to be directed to the movie details page containing adittional information about the movie.

   <img src="https://media.giphy.com/media/VBFk4wRBgOwGAxmDea/giphy.gif" height=auto width=75% alt="moviepage trailers"/>

    #### Take 6
 - Commenting movies

 After the user or viwer has been directed to a movie page, at the buttom of the page the user can see the commenting section that allows the user to make a new comment to that specific movie.
-As a viwer you can only see the comment but you can't.
+As a viwer you can only see the comments section but you can't interact with it.

   <img src="https://media.giphy.com/media/zMC2DEcDpEQBde0zez/giphy.gif" height=auto width=75% alt="commenting on movies"/>

    #### Take 7
 - Favoriting movies

-After the user has logged in, the user user can favorite movies that will persist even after the user has logged out and logged back into the application.
+After the logging in the user user can favorite movies, this action  will persist as long as the Express micro server is running.

   <img src="https://media.giphy.com/media/Clm5JpOBJuJL5CMcB3/giphy.gif" height=auto width=75% alt="favoriting movies"/>